agik20/flight-price-prediction/README.md

 ## 📊 Dataset Description

 ### Source
 The dataset was collected from **Ease My Trip** using the **Octoparse** web scraping tool, containing flight booking records from February 11 to March 31, 2022.
+Available at the following link: https://www.kaggle.com/datasets/shubhambathwal/flight-price-prediction/data

 ### Specifications
 - **Total Records**: 300,261 flight bookings